 - Curriculum vitae

-- Three letters of recommendation from individuals familiar with the applicant’s academic or professional achievement.
+- Three letters of reference from individuals familiar with the applicant’s academic or professional achievement.

 - $100 application fee

 - Selection Timeline

 We will start accepting applications for the class beginning in September 2020 in January 2020.
 Applications will be processed as they are received.
 Select candidates will be invited to complete a telephone interview with a member of the Program Committee.
 All decisions will be communicated no later than August 1, 2019, with classes beginning September 2019.

 - Matriculation Requirements